Tip Top 25 in helmets, smaller

 2023: #4

 And Alabama's current run is likely not done yet.
-If they finish #20 or better next year, they will surpass Florida State for best 17-year run.
+If they finish ranked in the top 25 at all next year, they will surpass Florida State for best 19-year run.

-Because Alabama was unranked in 2007, and I don't want to include any unranked seasons in a "dynasty," we are back to Florida State for the best runs of 17 to 20 years.
+Because Alabama was unranked in 2007, and I don't want to include any unranked seasons in a "dynasty," we are back to Florida State for the best runs of 19 and 20 years.
 The heart of this run is the 14 seasons I listed above under "Greatest Run of 14 Years."
-FSU was not nearly so strong before or after that time, but they were rated every year 1982-2005, and they were so strong during the 1987-2000 period that their total rating points are the best ever for 17 straight years, 18, 19, and up to 20 (among programs that were rated each year during the time period in question).
+FSU was not nearly so strong before or after that time, but they were rated every year 1982-2005, and they were so strong during the 1987-2000 period that their total rating points are the best ever for 19 and 20 straight years (among programs that were rated each year during the time period in question).

 Home